MS Paint Adventures: Early adventures

-Jailbreak, the first adventure written by Andrew Hussie, was originally a forum game following an unnamed man as he attempts to escape from a prison cell.
+Jailbreak, the first adventure written by Andrew Hussie, was originally a forum game following an unnamed man as he attempts to escape from a prison cell, first launched on September 25, 2006.
 The first page of Jailbreak is the only panel of any MS Paint Adventures work actually created using MS Paint; Hussie created the rest of Jailbreak and later webcomics using Photoshop.
 Jailbreak was written entirely as a forum adventure, and the first suggestion anyone posted was taken, however ridiculous, leading to a rambling and haphazard story line.
 Jailbreak was only drawn to a vague conclusion, and Hussie considers it unfinished, but wishes to leave it as is.
 This led to the creation of the MSPA site and the closed format of later adventures.
 In 2011, a short official ending was added to Jailbreak as a callback during a notably lengthy Homestuck hiatus.

 The second adventure, Bard Quest, was an experiment in creating multiple, branching paths rather than a single linear storyline.
 In Bard Quest, Hussie provided choices as hyperlinks in a choose-your-own-adventure format.
 It was the first adventure to be hosted on its own website, but was ultimately left unfinished due to the difficulty Hussie faced in maintaining the complex web of branching storylines.
 Bard Quest was updated from June 12 to July 6, 2007, after which the site was left on hiatus.